 Theresa is also a communications consultant serving a myriad of organizations – including museums, libraries, and environmental organizations.
-She provides clients with meaningful and effective written content for websites, articles, capital campaigns, internal programming and outreach marketing, as well as strategic public relations across a variety of distribution platforms.
+Up until March 2018, as a consultant she provided clients with meaningful and effective written content for websites, articles, capital campaigns, internal programming and outreach marketing, as well as strategic public relations across a variety of distribution platforms.

-Theresa is the Founding Director of the 21st Annual Cape Cod Maritime History Symposium, a key event of Cape Maritime Days, in partnership with Sturgis Library and the Cape Cod Museum of Natural History.
+Theresa is the Founding Director of the 22nd Annual Cape Cod Maritime History Symposium scheduled for November 3, 2018, in partnership with the Cape Cod Museum of Natural History.

 She is also the co-founder and co-presenter of the illustrated CG36500-Pendleton Leadership Lecture Series that’s based on her book, The Pendleton Disaster Off Cape Cod, the Greatest Small Boat Rescue in Coast Guard History (The History Press, 3rd edition,) co-authored with Captain W. Russell Webster (Ret.)
 The book tells the true story of the 1952 rescue by four young Coast Guardsmen of thirty-two seamen from the tanker Pendleton, and is a case study in leadership.
 Since 2008, thousands of young men and women at the Coast Guard Academy, the Leadership Development Center at the Coast Guard Academy, the U.S. Merchant Marine Academy, SUNY Maritime, The Massachusetts Air National Guard, Norwich University, the Massachusetts Maritime Academy, the Maine Maritime Academy, and the Naval Academy Preparatory School in Newport, and corporate clients, have listened to, and have been inspired by, the CG36500-Pendleton Leadership Series.
 The motto: ‘Timeless Lessons of Yesteryear for Tomorrow’s Leaders.’
 Master Chief John E. “Jack” Downey (Ret.) is also part of the Leadership Series.